-I read an article the other day that stated that the reason that Google has done so well is because they are constantly solving for the user.
-They are constantly doing what provides the user the best experience.
+I read an article the other day that stated that the reason that Google has done so well is that they are always solving for the user.
+They are continually doing what provides the user with the best experience.

 As I was working on our bi-monthly newsletter, I couldn’t help but realize that there are many hotels out there that still are not putting the user first when it comes to email marketing.
 It drove me crazy because this is one channel where you can do the most.

 Since you can use email to do many things, you need to make sure that you know what it is that you want to measure.
 There are a lot of companies out there that use email to engage with their customers.
 This means that they use it more for branding purposes.
-There are also many companies that use it to drive revenue.
-There are hotels that use it to help in their overall customer service.
+Many companies use it to drive revenue.
+Some hotels use it to help in their overall customer service.
 As you can see, there are many use cases, but you need to know what they are going to be for your specific business before you can start implementing these strategies.

-Merge Tags: Look in your inbox at any marketing emails.
+Merge Tags: Look in your inbox at any marketing email.
 They could be from Amazon, Nike, different marketing vendors, etc. I am telling you to look at these because one of them almost certainly uses merge tags.
 I know Amazon loves to use these for personalization.
-You can use merge tags for first names, last names, emails, addresses, custom messages, etc. Adding these throughout your email, such as in the subject line, or email body could make your email stand out over others that may already be crowding a customer’s inbox.
+You can use merge tags for first names, last names, emails, addresses, custom messages, etc. Adding these throughout your emails, such as in the subject line or email body, could make your email stand out over others that may already be crowding a customer’s inbox.
 That is one reason that I would recommend that you use these if possible to take your hotel marketing newsletter to the next level.

 Events: The moment that I learned about if-then statements, I knew that they should be applied in marketing wherever possible.
-If you can map out the path to purchase that you would like your customer to take, or the path that is typically taken, then you can create a series of if-then emails that will automatically send out to your subscribers.
+If you can map out the path to purchase that you would like your customer to take, or the way that is typically assumed, then you can create a series of if-then emails that will automatically send out to your subscribers.
 An example that I like to use is someone who went into the booking engine but did not complete a purchase.
-This would be the best time to send an automated email 1, 2, or maybe 3 days out that asks them is there is anything that they needed help with.
-Best case is that they come back and book because they simply forgot.
-Worst case is that they give you insight into something that prevented them from completing the purchase.
+This would be the best time to send an automated email 1, 2, or maybe three days out that asks them if there is anything that they needed help with.
+The best case is that they come back and book because they forgot.
+The worst case is that they give you insight into something that prevented them from completing the purchase.
 It seems like a win-win.

 So what is the one trick with email marketing?

 It is super simple.
 Just pay attention.
-As long as you are making things how the customer wants them, and you are not being invasive then you should be okay.
+As long as you are making things how the customer wants them and you are not invasive, then you should be okay.
 A lot of people get worried because of things like the CAN-SPAM act.
-I can tell you this; If you are really worried about it, then you need to rethink your strategy.
-I for one, am all for it.
-There is nothing worse than email marketing that is not done with the end user in mind.
-So I will bring up what started this article again, if a company like Google is constantly solving for the user, shouldn’t you?
+I can tell you this; If you are anxious about it, then you need to rethink your strategy.
+I, for one, am all for it.
+There is nothing worse than email marketing that is not done with the end-user in mind.
+So I will bring up what started this article again if a company like Google is continuously solving for the user, shouldn’t you?